-Notes: Additional information concerning sample site location (particularly relative to culverts or other potential barriers), type of ownership, and access roads or trails.
-Comments can also be made on the weather, cloud cover or precipitation, visibility, and habitat condition.
+Notes: Provide additional information concerning the sample site location (particularly relative to culverts or other potential barriers), the type of ownership, and access roads or trails.
+Also, comment on the weather, cloud cover or precipitation, visibility, and habitat conditions.

 UTM Start: Record the UTM coordinates at the beginning point of the fish survey.